nilesh666/Product-Recommendation-System/README.md

 Mock_data file has the user details of purchased products with the ratings

-Recommendation system used here is collaborative filtering (content-based) using cosine similarity and deep learning
+Recommendation system used here is collaborative filtering (content-based) using cosine similarity and deep learning (Detailed explanation in Implementation.pdf).

 The output generated here has the product ids which can be matched with the Product_details data.